Strathclyde, University of

 Easy to get into?
 Not particularly.
 Entry requirements are given in grades rather than UCAS tariff points, with many courses, such as business and economics, asking for AAA at A-level or AAAA at Scottish Highers.
 The university is keen on widening access and adult returner students are encouraged to apply.

-Added value: Investing £350m into its campus over a decade.
+Added value: Investing £350m into its campus over a decade, the university's strong partnerships with business and industry are expected to offer £1.4bn to the Scottish and global economy in that time.
+The £36m Strathclyde Institute of Pharmacy & Biomedical Sciences building, officially opened in 2011, and an £89m Technology & Innovation Centre is due to open later in 2014.
+They are also offering Massive, Open, Online Courses (MOOCs), available free to learners around the world, in partnership with FutureLearn.
+In recognition of the university's success in business, Strathclyde was named Entrepreneurial University of the Year in the 2013 Times Higher Education Awards.
 Every student can take classes in entrepreneurship, covering business start-up and development.
 Most departments offer at least one study abroad option.
 The university has its own student employment service to help them make ends meet.
 They have a good relationship with industry for science, engineering and business students.

 Cheap to live there?
 Yep.
-Average rents locally are around £65 per week.
+Average private rents locally are around £80 per week.

 Transport links: City centre campus served by nearby train, subway and bus stations.
 Jordanhill served by bus and trains and there is a shuttle bus between the city centre campus and Jordanhill eight times a day.
 20-minute drive to the airport.

 Bursaries: A number of scholarships are available to new undergraduates based on various criteria.
-See the website for details.
+See the list here for more details.

 The fun stuff

-Nightlife: The union has six bars, and has a reputation for kick-starting local bands.
-Glasgow's nightlife and club scene are legendary and Strathclyde is right in the thick of it.
+Nightlife: Glasgow's nightlife and club scene is legendary and Strathclyde is right in the thick of it.

-Sporting reputation: Pretty sporty - 49th out of 148 universities and colleges in the BUCS 2012/13 league table.
+Sporting reputation: Pretty sporty- 57th out of 145 universities and colleges in the BUCS 2013/14 league table.
 Sports centre with badminton and squash courts, a gym and a swimming pool, plus acres of playing fields.

 Glittering alumni: Elish Angiolini QC, Scotland's Lord Advocate; John Logie Baird, inventor of the television; James Boyle, chief of the Scottish Arts Council; writers Andrew O'Hagan and Denise Mina; Craig Brown, former Scotland football manager; Tom Hunter, entrepreneur.